kudobuilder/kuttl.dev/content/docs/testing/test-environments.md

 It is worth noting that extra care noted above is necessary for the "happy path".
 IF a test fails and does not clean up properly, some future test (during this testsuite) may be affected.
 For these reasons, running parallel tests for single namespace testing could also run into challenges and is not recommended.

 ## Permissions / RBAC Rules

 KUTTL was initially designed to "own" a cluster for testing.
-In it's default mode, it needs to be able to create and delete namespaces, as well as create/update/view kubernetes objects in that namespace.
+In its default mode, it needs to be able to create and delete namespaces, as well as create/update/view kubernetes objects in that namespace.
 The RBAC needs in this mode include:

 1. POST, GET, LIST, PUT, PATCH, DELETE on namespace and the objects in that namespace.
 1. GET, LIST events

 It is possible to turn off events with the `--suppress-log=events`.
 This removes the need to GET or LIST events.